 Designer Disclaimer

-INABC is not a full-service design agency.
-It’s a curated directory that helps you connect directly with talented freelance designers.
-Each designer handles their own pricing, process, and contracts.
-We encourage you to communicate clearly with your chosen designer and to review their portfolio carefully to make sure they’re a good fit for your project.
-Designers and authors are expected to draft, negotiate, and sign their own contracts to ensure that expectations, deliverables, and rights are clearly outlined before any work begins.
+If you reach out to a talented designer from this site, INABC does not take responsibility for the professional interactions that may follow.
+Each designer in our directory sets their own proposals and contracts.
+We encourage you to review a designer’s portfolio carefully to make sure they’re a good fit for your project and to communicate your expectations clearly with your chosen designer.
+Designers and clients are expected to draft, negotiate, and sign their own contracts to ensure that expectations, deliverables, and rights are clearly outlined before any work begins.

-While we do our best to curate a talented community, INABC is not involved in the collaborations that follow and we cannot guarantee the outcome of individual projects with specific designers.
+While we do our best to curate a talented community, INABC is not involved in the collaborations that follow, and, therefore, we cannot guarantee the outcome of individual projects with specific designers.
 If you run into an issue with a designer that you find from using INABC, we are open to learning about your experience, but ultimately, INABC will not be involved in any specific disputes.
 For more information, visit the For Authors page and read our Terms & Conditions.

 Subscribe